Prev: Next: Up: Service[Contents][Index]

 Service Conditional: ACL "name"

 Returns ‘true’ if the source IP of the request matches one of the CIDRs from the named access control list name.
-The ACL itself must have been defined earlier (see ACL definition).
+The ACL itself must have been defined earlier (see ACL Definition).

 See ACL, for a detailed discussion.